The Ill-Made Knight: Plot summary

 The Ill-Made Knight also deals with the quest for the Holy Grail.
 Arthur notices that the drop in crime has caused the Knights of the Round Table to fall back into their old habits, especially Gawaine, Agravaine, and Mordred, who find their mother in bed with one of King Pellinore's sons and murder both of them.
 In order to give the Knights a new goal Arthur sends them to find the Holy Grail.
 The quest ends when Sir Galahad, Sir Percival, Sir Bors, and Sir Pellinore's daughter find the Grail.
 Sir Lancelot sees the four in a room, with the Grail, an old man, and several other knights, but he is unable to enter the room himself.
 One of the knights returns with the news that the Grail could not be brought to England and as a result Sir Galahad and the other knight brought it to Babylon (and neither of them could return to England as well).
 Sir Pellinore's daughter died when she allowed her blood to be taken to cure a dying princess.

 Elaine commits suicide after Lancelot tells her that he will not return to stay with her permanently.
 The book ends with Lancelot performing a miracle, even though he is not a virgin, which is the usual requirement for being able to do so.

-Allusions/references in other works
+Reception

+Contemporary reviews of The Ill-Made Knight were generally favorable, though several critics noted its more serious tone compared to White's earlier Arthurian novels.
+Reviewing the novel in the San Francisco Chronicle, Dewart Lewis wrote that White was not simply retelling Thomas Malory's Le Morte d'Arthur but creating an original interpretation that combined traditional legend with his own imagination.
+The Ithaca Journal described the book as "a psychological novel" rather than a "rollicking, magical" romance; while Kenneth Wilson of The Gazette praised White's "scandalous modernization" of Arthurian legend and his irreverent portrayal of legendary figures as ordinary human beings — despite finding it less amusing than its predecessors.

+A more critical review in The Republican found the novel inferior to The Sword in the Stone and The Witch in the Wood, describing it as "overlong on explanation and short on whimsy".
+The reviewer argued that the book lacked the eccentric supporting characters that had enlivened White's earlier Arthurian novels, while acknowledging moments of humor and praising portions of the Holy Grail narrative.

+In other media

-The Lerner and Loewe musical Camelot is largely based on The Ill-Made Knight and The Candle in the Wind.
+The Lerner and Loewe musical Camelot, first performed in 1960, was adapted from White's The Once and Future King, with most of the musical drawing on The Ill-Made Knight and The Candle in the Wind.

-Quotations

-“The boy [Lancelot] thought that there was something wrong with him.
-All throughout his life—even when he was a great man with the world at his feet—he was to feel this gap: something at the bottom of his heart of which he was aware, and ashamed, but which he did not understand ...
-We do not have to dabble in a place which he preferred to keep secret."
+An audiobook edition, read by English actor Neville Jason, was released by Naxos Audio in 2008.